 One of my favorite parts of growing a blog has been how affordable it is.
-When I started blogging almost two years ago, I didn’t have the budget to put much money into my blog.
+When I started blogging years ago, I had NO budget to put toward my blog.
 It was just a hobby!
-As my blog has grown, along with my blogging income, so has the amount of money I put back into my blog.
+As my blog has grown, along with my blogging income, so has the amount of money I’ve been able to put back into my blog.
 Luckily, blogging as a hobby is still as expensive or affordable as you want it to be.
 If you’re interested in continuing to grow your blog, here are a few blog investments I recommend making.

 There are affiliate links in this post, meaning I may make a small commission at no additional cost to you.
 For more information, see my full disclosure policy here.

 Whether you’re planning to blog to make money or just as a hobby, I recommend purchasing your domain name.
 It’s a small investment, less than $15 per year, and buying it from the get-go will ensure that when the time comes that you do want to monetize your blog, you aren’t stuck in a situation where someone else has purchased your domain.

 You can easily purchase your domain when you purchase your hosting.
 I purchase all of my domains through blog host – Siteground!

 One of the first decisions you’ll have to make when starting your blog is what hosting company you will choose.
 Luckily hosting is SUPER affordable when you’re just starting out!

 My favorite hosting company and the one I currently use is Siteground.
 My site has literally never gone down since I started using their services, their customer service is amazing, and they were super helpful when I changed domain names and switched my site to them from a different host.
 Plus, Siteground plans start at $3.95, which is a steal!

 For a full tutorial about how to get set up with Siteground, check out my post on how to start a blog.